 The body of the email.
 It can include basic formatting and text links.

-Once ready, click Save & close to save your widget and activate it.
+Save & closeto save your widget and activate it.
 The email subscription popup will instantly go live on a website.

 What should I write in an autoresponder email?

 The wording of autoresponder emails depends on the widget it’s created for and your goals.
 Naturally, a signup autoresponder sent to new subscribers will be different from what you’d send to those who have used a technical support request form.

 To give you a better idea, we’ve compiled some examples of email autoresponders below.
-Feel free to borrow any of the templates and use it as a draft.
+Feel free to borrow any of the templates and use them as a draft.

 Welcome emails — for email subscription forms